tst2005/lua-modhelper/README.md

 ======================================

 Seriously ?
 Ok.
 A better structured and readable code!
-Like lot of other programmation languages.
+Like [any other programmation languages]().

 What is the interest to avoid module ?
 ======================================